Can I Claim Compensation If The Bus Stopped Suddenly?

 - Talk to Our Specialist Team Today

 Whether someone cuts in front of a bus or someone tries to cross the road in front of one, there are several reasons a driver may have to make an emergency stop leading you to be injured on bus journeys, including if they have lost concentration for a second and not noticed that traffic lights have changed.
-It is often the case that no collision will actually take place in this event, but it still does not mean that you could not be injured as a result of this sudden force.

 Firstly, if you were a standing passenger, you might be thrown forward, causing you to fall, bang into something, or suffer injuries such as whiplash.

-Should you be seated, because many buses don’t have seatbelts, you could, again, be thrown forward into the seat in front of you, into the aisle or even someone standing or sitting in the vicinity of your seat.
+Should you be seated, because many buses don’t have seatbelts, you could, again, be thrown forward into the seat in front of you, into the aisle, or even someone standing or sitting in the vicinity of your seat.

-Other ways in which you could be injured when a bus driver brakes suddenly is where there is luggage or other items on the bus that could be launched into you because of the bus braking.
+Another way you could be injured when a bus driver brakes suddenly is where there is luggage or other items on the bus that could be launched into you because of the bus braking.
 This could cause serious injuries, particularly if the item that hits you is heavy.

 Whatever injury you’ve obtained from a bus accident from emergency braking, our team can offer assistance with getting you the compensation you are entitled to claim.

 What Is Classed As A Dangerous Emergency Stop?